sodul/terraform-provider-clumio/docs/resources/protection_group.md

 Required:

 - `storage_classes` (Set of String) Storage class to include in the backup.
 If not specified, then all objects across all storage classes will be backed up.
-Valid values are: S3 Standard, S3 Standard-IA, S3 Intelligent-Tiering, S3 One Zone-IA, S3 Glacier and S3 Glacier Deep Archive.
+Valid values are: S3 Standard, S3 Standard-IA, S3 Intelligent-Tiering, and S3 One Zone-IA.

 Optional: